koswald/VBScript/ReadMe.md

 Clone the repo and double-click [Setup.vbs].
-This will register the required Windows Script Component file (.wsc) used to manage dependencies.
+This will register the required Windows Script Component file (.wsc) used to manage dependencies, and build the [VBScript extensions].
 You will be prompted to elevate privileges.

 ---